resy/coinbase_python3/README.md

 # '5018f833f8182b129c00002f'
 ```

-Transactions will always have an `id` attribute which is the primary way to identity them through the Coinbase api.
+Transactions will always have an `id` attribute which is the primary way to identity them through the Coinbase API.
 They will also have a `hsh` (bitcoin hash) attribute once they've been broadcast to the network (usually within a few seconds).

 ### Check bitcoin prices